satwikkansal/python_blockchain_app/README.md

 where N is the number of jobs, $\bar{D}$ is the sum of all the service demands, except the reference station, $\bar{D}_b$ is the service demand of the bottleneck, and $\bar{Z}$ is the thinking time.

-These bounds represent asymptotes of the two performance measure.
+These bounds represent asymptotes of the two performance measures.
 As we will see in the next section, the optimal level of multiprogramming is the number of jobs characterizing the intersection point of the two asymptotes and can be obtained by

 $$ N_{opt} = \frac{\bar{Z} + \bar{D}}{\bar{D}_b} \approx \frac{5 + 44.422}{24} \approx 2 $$